Aphiwo-kuhle/APHMAV_PTO2505_GroupA_Aphiwokuhle_Mavimbela_CDV04/README.md

-# [CDV04] Custom Cover Letter for Junior React Developer Role
+📄 [CDV04] Custom Cover Letter – Junior React Developer (Vulindlela)

-Welcome to the GitHub repository for the [CDV04] project, where students are tasked with crafting a compelling cover letter specifically tailored for the Junior React Developer position at Vulindlela.
-This project is designed to help you articulate your enthusiasm, suitability, and technical capabilities for this role, highlighting how your background aligns with Vulindlela's mission and the job requirements.

-## Project Overview
+Welcome to my submission for the [CDV04] Custom Cover Letter project.

-Your objective is to write a professional and personalised cover letter that enhances your application for the Junior React Developer position at Vulindlela.
-This document should serve as a direct communication channel between you and the hiring team, allowing you to make a memorable first impression.
+This project focuses on creating a professional, personalised cover letter for the Junior React Developer position at Vulindlela, Johannesburg.

+🌟 Project Overview

+The goal of this project is to write a strong cover letter that shows:

+My enthusiasm for the role

+My technical skills and passion for React

+How my goals align with Vulindlela’s mission

+Why I am a good fit for a Junior React Developer position

+This cover letter is written to support my job application and help me make a memorable first impression.

-### Job Advert: Vulindlela
+🏢 Job Advert Summary – Vulindlela

-- **Position:** Junior React Developer
+Position: Junior React Developer
-- **Company:** Vulindlela
+Company: Vulindlela
-- **Location:** Johannesburg, South Africa
+Location: Johannesburg, South Africa

+About the Role:
-Vulindlela is seeking a talented and motivated Junior React Developer to assist in developing their innovative online payments platform.
-This role offers an exciting opportunity to contribute to the digital payments revolution in South Africa.
+Vulindlela is looking for a motivated Junior React Developer to help build and improve their online payments platform.
+This is an exciting chance to contribute to the digital payments industry in South Africa.

-### Project Objectives
+🎯 Project Objectives

-- Demonstrate your enthusiasm and suitability for the Junior React Developer role.
-- Highlight how your skills and aspirations align with the company's mission and the demands of the role.
-- Create a professional and personalised cover letter that sets you apart from other candidates.
+✔️ Show genuine interest in the Junior React Developer role ✔️ Highlight the technical skills I have learned (HTML, CSS, JavaScript, React basics, Git) ✔️ Connect my background and goals to Vulindlela’s work ✔️ Write a clear, professional, personalised cover letter

-### Submission Guidelines
+📘 Submission Details

-1. Finalise your cover letter in a Google Docs format.
+The final cover letter is written using Google Docs

-2. Name your document as per the given format (e.g., "StudentNo_Classcode_Group_Name-Surname_CDV04").
-3. Add the link to your Google Docs cover letter in this README.
-4. Submit the link to your GitHub Repo via the LMS Project Tab by the deadline.
+Document name follows the required format:
+StudentNo_Classcode_Group_Name-Surname_CDV04

+The Google Docs link is included below

+The project is submitted through GitHub and LMS as required

+🔗 Cover Letter Link

+👉 My Google Docs Cover Letter:
+(Add your link here when ready)
 ### Link to Cover Letter
 [Your Google Docs Cover Letter](<https://docs.google.com/document/d/1FyN0y3Dqp15wpmkavray1o7UwzHnsAcTS5m7Fpq1agU/edit?usp=sharing>)